edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-05-20-accessibility-in-elearning.md

 ---
 title:       "How To Achieve Accessibility In eLearning: 4 Principles"
 permalink: /blog/accessibility-in-elearning/
-image: blog/2021-05-20-accessibility-in-elearning.jpg
+image: blog/2021/2021-05-20-accessibility-in-elearning.jpg
 meta:  For Global Accessibility Awareness Day, we’re sharing four of the major design principles that can help you make your eLearning accessible to all.
+author:
-author: { name: Corey Bleich }
+  name: Corey Bleich
 ---

-Building in accessibility in your eLearning programs is no longer an option {: .featured-text }
+Building in accessibility in your eLearning programs is no longer an option{ .lead }

 An estimated one billion people across the globe are living with disabilities or impairments that make traditional eLearning impossible to access.
 But how do you achieve accessibility in eLearning?
 For Global Accessibility Awareness Day, we’re sharing four of the major design principles that can help you make your eLearning accessible to all.